Apprenticeship in Five-Element Acupuncture

 2. A pass (75%) in four point location exams (Levels 2 & 3)

 You must pass two ‘on-book’ and two ‘off-book’ point location exams that take place at the beginning and end of both Levels 2 and 3.
+You are required to pass both Level 2 exams prior to taking the Clinical Programme.

 3. A pass (pass/fail) in safe needling/moxa

-On day six of Level 2 we assess that you are safe and competent in the use of moxa (the burning of a herb on skin) and the safe insertion and disposal of an acupuncture needle.
+During the 3rd Weekend Workshop in London we assess that you are safe and competent in the use of moxa (the burning of a herb on skin) and the safe insertion and disposal of an acupuncture needle.

 4. “First Aid” training certificate